shub-krishan208/webtasktsg/README.md

 This part of the project can be viewed directly at `/wiki` or use the frontend options to go to the page.

-Currently all the json data fetched by the api is logged on the console only, next update would make a more interactive and featureful dashboard to organize all the data in a more comfortable form.
+Currently all the json data fetched by the api is logged on the console and some metadata with thumbnail is shown, next update would make a more interactive and featureful dashboard to organize all the data in a more comfortable form.

-### To host the webapp in a server or locally, deploy it
+### To host the webapp in a server (HTTPS 443 shall be exposed), deploy it

 ```bash
 git clone https://github.com/shub-krishan208/webtasktsg.git